jsrebuild/build-your-own-vuejs/book/chapter1.md

 }
 ```

-Finally, we got to the place where proxy takes place. `initState` calls `initData`, and `initData` loops all keys of `vm._data`, calls proxy on each value.
+Finally, we got to the place where proxy takes place. `initState` calls `initData`, and `initData` iterates all keys of `vm._data`, calls `proxy` on each value.

-`proxy` define a property using the same key on vm, and this property has getter and setter, which manipulate `vm._data` for get/set.
+`proxy` define a property on `vm` using the same key, and this property has both getter and setter, which actually get/set data from `vm._data`.

 So that's how `vm.a` is proxied to `vm._data.a`.